Riwajchalise/Law-Space-Website/_posts/2022-10-01-legal-ecologies-of-climate-justice.md

 ---
-title: Legal Ecologies of Climate Change: How Farmers are Advancing Environmental Justice in the German Courts
+title: "Legal Ecologies of Climate Change&#58; How Farmers are Advancing Environmental Justice in the German Courts"
 image: /uploads/2022-10-01-post/climatechange.jpg
 categories: [articles]
 published: true